vaib-dev/Courses/7-scrum-master-role/1-scrum.md

 #### Who Attends the Daily Scrum?

 The mandatory participants at the Daily Scrum are the development team and the ScrumMaster.
 The product owner is invited but doesn’t have to attend.

+### Sprint Review

+#### What Happens in a Sprint Review?

+Sprint reviews focus on the product being development, specifically on the potentially shippable product increment created during the sprint.
+During a sprint review, the Scrum Team invites stakeholders to discuss what was completed during the Sprint.
+They adapt the Product Backlog as needed based on this feedback.
+The Product Owner has the option to release any of the completed functionality.

+Though a demo might be part of this meeting, the primary purpose of the Sprint Review is the inspect and adapt capability provided by the discussion.

+#### Who Attends a Sprint Review?

+The entire Scrum Team attends the sprint review.
+Any stakeholders, senior managers, and other affected departments (e.g., marketing, customer support) are invited to attend and give feedback.
+Scrum teams should invite as many people as the room can hold--diverse feedback is essential for creating excellent products.

+#### How Long Should Sprint Reviews Last?

+_Sprint reviews are limited to a maximum of four hours_

+The general rule of thumb is to allow one hours for sprint review per every one week of sprint length.
+That means teams should timebox sprint review to two hours for a two-week sprint and four hours for a one-month sprint.